kestess/fclones/README.md

 Stage 1 completed in 0.55 seconds.
 Inserted 37746 entries.
 Stage 2 completed in 2.82 seconds.
 Inserted 31401 entries.
 Stage 3 completed in 1.63 seconds.
 Inserted 17500 entries.

+OK - I accepted the multi-core program for the time being

+New times in the morning after running against ~ for a while and then switching back to /usr/local

+Total space saved after deleting duplicate files over 0 long: 78.9 MB Total number of files that are copies (excluding one considered an original): 9163 Stage 1 completed in 4.64 seconds.
+Inserted 37746 entries.
+Stage 2 completed in 532.44 seconds.
+Inserted 31401 entries.
+Stage 3 completed in 41.81 seconds.
+Inserted 17500 entries.

+real    9m40.273s
+user    0m10.613s
+sys 0m11.381s

+This sucks.

+Forcing one processor again (after flushing cache):

+Total space saved after deleting duplicate files over 0 long: 78.9 MB Total number of files that are copies (excluding one considered an original): 9163 Stage 1 completed in 4.48 seconds.
+Inserted 37746 entries.
+Stage 2 completed in 530.29 seconds.
+Inserted 31401 entries.
+Stage 3 completed in 51.57 seconds.
+Inserted 17500 entries.

+In short, threading doesn't really help or hurt on my mini mac.
+Sad.